-8 Ways to Measure Chatbot Program Success
+How To Measure Your Chatbot Program Success

 Consider Scalability and User Retention

 Chatbots can’t simply support one user or one module at a time.
-Therefore scalability is key, according to Christian Pedersen, chief product officer for SAP S/4 HANA Cloud.
-“Companies need to consider the retention of users measured by repeated use, successful conversion and impact on revenue when looking to deploy chatbots,” Pedersen said.
+Therefore scalability is key, according to Christian Pedersen, chief product officer at IFS.“Companies need to consider the retention of users measured by repeated use, successful conversion and impact on revenue when looking to deploy chatbots,” Pedersen said.

 Determine root causes of unproductive interactions, Pedersen added.
 Natural Language Processing (NLP) is evolving, and chatbots are making inroads recognizing user intention behind requests even with unintentional input typos.
 However, if users cannot be helped by the chatbot, then the interaction requires human specialist intervention.
 “Companies that measure the rate of intervention from chatbots to humans can more effectively train chatbots to manage an autonomous interaction from inquiry to resolution,” Pedersen said.

-Set Benchmarks, Note Sentiment
+Set Benchmarks and Note Sentiment

 Organizations should consider the ideal succession of exchanges between user and chatbot, Pedersen said, and the optimal time frame of resolution.
 It can be used as a foundational metric for chatbot performance.
 “The opportunity to learn about user behavior through integrating chatbots and analytics is massive,” he added.
 “Sentiment analysis should be used to understand how users feel about the conversation progression relative to content relevance.”

-User Adoption, Retention
+User Adoption and Retention

-IHG’s Whigham said his team pays close attention to retention and adoption.
+Whigham said his team pays close attention to retention and adoption.
 They want to know how many users in their population are interacting with chatbots for the first time.
 How many of them come back after the initial visit?
 “Retention and adoption: those are two metrics that are very important to us,” Whigham said.

 Track Engagement Metrics